KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     100 LOAD
     0 design

-At this point, you should have the ability to toggle bits in the fatbits matrix using the spacebar.
+At this point, you should have the ability to toggle bits in the fat-bits matrix using the spacebar.
 Progress!

 ## Changing Characters